ndkline/ndkline/contact.md

 * Jekyll and Static Site Generators
 * Static Site Generators with JavaScript Frameworks

-When submitting a request for me to present, please include the topic, date, location, as well as any other perinate information.
+When submitting a request for me to present, please include the topic, date, location, as well as any other pertinent information.

 ### Contractor